OndrejKucera/knowledge_scala/Collections.md

 - The `Seq` trait represents sequences.
 A sequence is a kind of iterable that has a `length` and whose elements have fixed index positions, starting from 0.
 - traits `IndexedSeq`, `LinearSeq`: they do not add any new operations, but each offers different performance characteristics
   - A linear sequence (List, Stream, Queue, Stack) has efficient head and tail
-  - indexed sequence (Array, ArrayBuffer, Vector) has efficient apply and length (if mutable seq then update operation)
+  - Indexed sequence (ArrayBuffer, Vector) has efficient apply and length (if mutable seq then update operation)
 - **Operations**
   - **Index search**: `indexOf`, ...
   - **Addition**: `+:`, `:+`, `padTo`